tyreer/learning-notes/clean_coder.md

   - You are then guilty of giving team and stakeholders false hope
   - Only avoid facing the issue of making a tough decision and make that conversation more difficult later
 - "There is not way to rush"
-  - Cannot solve problems faster, will only slow yourself down and other along with you by making a mess
+  - Cannot solve problems faster, will only slow yourself down and others along with you by making a mess
 - "you must answer your boss, your team, and your stakeholders by depriving them of hope."

 #### Overtime